NBISweden/workshop-epigenomics-RTDs/docs/content/precourse.rst

 If you have no access to Uppmax, where all software is preinstalled, you can configure your own system to follow the exercises.

-The dependencies are listed in Dependencies <dependencies.rst>
+The dependencies are listed in :doc:`Dependencies <dependencies.rst>`.